matehat/brewer.js/readme.md

 $ -> $('select').chosen()
 ```

-If we had been running `brew watch` while we wrote that script and saved it, we would have seen a file appear, named `./js/home.js`, containing an aggregate file of jquery, chosen and our little script compiled into javascript.
+If we had been running `brewer watch` while we wrote that script and saved it, we would have seen a file appear, named `./js/home.js`, containing an aggregate file of jquery, chosen and our little script compiled into javascript.
 Since we didn't provide the `output` option, a compiled javascript version of just `coffee/home.coffee` can be found in `./_cache`.
 If we wanted it to appear somewhere more meaningful, we could set the `output` option on a source directive.
 A more complete example of the above could be :

 ```coffeescript
 javascript 'scripts', {build: './build/js'} ->